Edman247/coffee_shop_authentication_project/starter_code/backend/README.md

 ```bash
 pip install -r requirements.txt
 ```
+'''In addition to the required dependencies in the requirements.txt file the following module: 'config was also imported form decouple module to handle env variables'
+'''
 This will install all of the required packages we selected within the `requirements.txt` file.

 ##### Key Dependencies